xhifi/aaziz-blog/_posts/2022-09-22-notices-made-under-regulations-3-8-12-and-16-of-the-income-tax-digital-requirements-regulations-2021-si-2021-no.1076.md

 |  | Accountancy, legal and other professional fees |
 |  | Depreciation and loss or profit on sale of assets |
 |  | Other business expenses |

+## Businesses with property income (income chargeable under Part 3 of ITTOIA)